"My best me with the iPad is more near to me than me without the iPad."

 About Ali Keller

 Allison Keller is 21 years old and a graduate of Hanover High School in Hanover, NH.
 Ali was diagnosed with autism at an early age when she exhibited a speech delay.
 Ali still faces many communication problems and generally uses 2-3 word sentences to express her wishes.
 She also has some sensory issues and has battled seizures when she reached her teenage years.
 Through it all, however, Ali has always been upbeat, patient, positive, and brave.
 She leads an active life and outside school is involved with horseback riding, snowshoeing, swimming, bowling and taking long walks.
 An active participant in Special Olympics and Unified Track & Field, Ali also loves music and going to movies.
 A big breakthrough came when Ali was 12 and the Kellers discovered Facilitated Communication (FC) via the computer.
-They learned that underneath the cloud of autism, there was a bright girl with a great sense of humor who was developing in many ways like a normal teenager.
+They learned that underneath the cloud of autism, there was a bright girl with a great sense of humor who was developing in many ways like a typically developing teenager.
 The iPad has made facilitated communication that much easier in addition to offering many other benefits.